 Why choose a revocable trust?

 Revocable trusts are flexible tools that allow the grantor to modify or revoke the trust as life circumstances change.
-They help in avoiding probate, thus allowing for quicker asset distribution, and can manage assets if the grantor becomes incapacitated.
+They help avoid probate, thus allowing for quicker asset distribution, and they can manage assets if the grantor becomes incapacitated.
 However, they do not protect against estate taxes or creditors.

 What are the potential drawbacks of irrevocable trusts?